DANS-KNAW/easy-split-multi-deposit/multi-deposit-instructions.md

 `DDM_ACCESSRIGHTS` for the specified file only.
 The information found in the `FILE_*` columns is put into `files.xml` to better describe the file at hand.
-The `FILE_TITLE` relation is put inside a `dcterms:title` element; the `FILE_ACCESSIBILITY` relation is put inside a `dcterms:accessRights` element.
+The `FILE_TITLE` relation is put inside a `dcterms:title` element; the `FILE_ACCESSIBILITY` relation is put inside both the `accessibleToRights` and `visibleToRights` elements.
 Note that if no `FILE_TITLE` is described for an audio/video file (see section on Springfield below), the file's name itself is used here.
 Similar for `FILE_ACCESSIBILITY`: if it is not given for an audio/video file, the dataset's default `DDM_ACCESSRIGHTS` is used instead.

 #### Springfield
 [Springfield Web TV] is the platform that DANS uses to host the streaming surrogates (versions)